gatsbyjs/gatsby-ja/docs/docs/why-gatsby-uses-graphql.md

 However, note that you’re only passing the `slug` in `context` — you’ll use this in the template component to load more product data.

 As you’ve already seen, the `context` argument is made available to the template component in the `pageContext` prop.
-To make queries more powerful, Gatsby _also_ exposes everything in `context` as a GraphQL variable, which means you can write a query that says, in plain English, “Load data for the product with the スラッグ passed in `context`.”
+To make queries more powerful, Gatsby _also_ exposes everything in `context` as a GraphQL variable, which means you can write a query that says, in plain English, “Load data for the product with the slug passed in `context`.”

 Here’s what that looks like in practice: